 What about AMD?

-We also expect to see hardware-accelerated ray tracing in both next-generation consoles from Microsoft and Sony.
-Both of those systems will use AMD Navi graphics technology, so Big Navi may just be a hint of what will become mainstream ray-tracing GPUs in late 2020.
+Hardware-accelerated ray tracing will be available in the Xbox Series X and PlayStation 5 this holiday season.
+Both systems will use AMD Navi graphics technology, so Big Navi may just be a hint of what will become mainstream ray-tracing GPUs later this year.

 How can you see ray tracing at home?

-The first port of call is getting an Nvidia graphics card, because at this time, publicly available ray-traced games require it.
-Any RTX or GTX card will do if you just want to see what a ray-traced scene looks like, but if you want to play at a resolution above 1080p and with frame rates approaching or exceeding 60 FPS, your best bet is with the most powerful — and therefore the most expensive — graphics card you can afford.
-A $1,000+ 2080 Ti isn’t necessary, but an RTX 2060 Super or 2070 is probably the baseline you want to aim for.
+The first port of call is getting an Nvidia graphics card because, at this time, publicly available ray-traced games require it.
+Any RTX or GTX card will do if you just want to see what a ray-traced scene looks like.
+However, if you want to play at a resolution above 1080p and with frame rates approaching or exceeding 60 FPS, your best bet is with the most powerful — and therefore the most expensive — graphics card you can afford.
+A $1,000+ 2080 Ti isn’t necessary, but an RTX 2060 Super or 2070 is probably the baseline you want to target.
 That means spending between $350 and $550.

 As for the games, the selection is still quite limited.
-The most fully featured implementations of ray tracing can still be found in the earliest of RTX demo games, like Battlefield V, Shadow of the Tomb Raider, and Metro Exodus, though newer games like Control, and MechWarrior 5: Mercenaries, are pretty great looking too.
+The most fully featured implementations of ray tracing can still be found in the earliest of RTX demo games, like Battlefield V, Shadow of the Tomb Raider, and Metro Exodus, though newer games like Control and MechWarrior 5: Mercenaries look great too.
 Stay in the Light is a new indie horror game built entirely around the use of ray-traced reflections and shadows, and you can play through a remastered Quake II with RTX ray tracing now too.

-You can test how ready tour PC is for ray tracing with UL Benchmark’s Port Royal ray tracing benchmark
+You can test how ready your PC is for ray tracing with UL Benchmark’s Port Royal ray tracing benchmark.